CogStack/MedCAT/README.md

 ```
 pip install medcat
 ```
+Normal installations of MedCAT will install torch-gpu and all relevant dependancies (such as CUDA).
+This can require as much as 10 GB more disk space, which isn't required for CPU only usage.

 To install the latest version of MedCAT without torch GPU support run the following command:
 ```
 pip install medcat --extra_index_url https://download.pytorch.org/whl/cpu/